Bernardas Brazdžionis

 Bernardas Brazdžionis (January 11, 1907 in Stebeikėliai - July 11, 2002 in Los Angeles) was a Lithuanian poet.
-Bernardas Brazdžionis also used various pen names, such as Vytė Nemunėlis, Jaunasis Vaidevutis.
+He used various pen names, including Vytė Nemunėlis and Jaunasis Vaidevutis.

 Biography

 Bernardas Brazdžionis was born in Stebeikėliai in 1907, however, after one year Brazdžionis' family emigrated to United States.
 Brazdžionis along with his family stayed in the US until 1914 when they returned to Lithuania.
-Bernardas Brazdžionis finished Biržai gymnasium in 1929, soon after graduation, he enrolled in Vytautas Magnus University, which Brazdžionis finished in 1934.
+Brazdžionis finished Biržai gymnasium in 1929, soon after graduation, he enrolled at Vytautas Magnus University, which Brazdžionis finished in 1934.
+He was a member of the Catholic youth and student organization Ateitis.

-Bernardas Brazdžionis helped to copyread various Lithuanian journals and papers, like Ateities spinduliai, Pradalgės.
+Brazdžionis helped to edit various Lithuanian journals and papers, like Ateities spinduliai and Pradalgės.
 He also wrote critiques of various books.
-In 1939 Bernardas Brazdžionis was awarded with the State literature prize for his poetry book Kunigaikščių miestas.
-In 1944 Bernardas Brazdžionis moved to Germany, where he lived until 1949.
+In 1939 Brazdžionis was awarded the State literature prize for his poetry book Kunigaikščių miestas.
+In 1944, Brazdžionis moved to Germany, where he lived until 1949.
 Brazdžionis finally settled in the US, actively participating in Lithuanian community activities.
-Patriotic songs based on his poems were performed during the Singing Revolution in Lithuania; the complete edition of Brazdžionis' poetry Poezijos pilnatis was sold with great success and reached big popularity.
-Bernardas Brazdžionis died in Los Angeles, 2002 and in the same year was reburied in Kaunas Petrašiūnai Cemetery.
+Patriotic songs based on his poems were performed during the Singing Revolution in Lithuania; the complete edition of Brazdžionis' poetry Poezijos pilnatis was sold with great success.

-Brazdžionis was a member of the Catholic youth and student organization Ateitis.
+Brazdžionis died in Los Angeles, 2002 and in the same year was reburied in Kaunas Petrašiūnai Cemetery.